flenny/turnkey-crostini/readme.md

 Open crosh (press Ctrl+Alt+T anywhere in Chrome OS) and start _termina_ virtual machine `vmc start termina`.

-:bulb: I do recommend using a seperate _termina_ virtual machine and leave the ChromeOS _termina_/penguin instance untouched to prevent unwanted damage to the ChromeOS Crostini Linux integration.
+:bulb: I do recommend using a separate _termina_ virtual machine and leave the Chrome OS _termina_/penguin instance untouched to prevent unwanted damage to the Chrome OS Crostini Linux integration.
 For example type `vmc start dev` to create a new VM or `vsh dev` to connect to an already existing/running VM.

 ```bash
 CONTAINER_NAME=${container name} IMAGE=${turnkey image file name} && \